By Karina Kinik

 While you’re at it, talk to school officials about adopting a “switch it off” policy for lights, printers, fax machines, and computer monitors when not in use.

 Just as car exhaust can trigger asthma attacks in children, so too can chemicals found in industrial cleaners, herbicides, and pesticides used on school grounds.
 Not to mention their possible link to neurological, developmental, and behavioral problems.

 Worried about the effects of such chemicals on your kids and the environment?
-Talk to officials about switching to nontoxic products, like those certified by Green Seal and EcoLogo, which may also end up saving your school money.
+Talk to officials about switching to nontoxic products, like those certified by Green Seal, which may also end up saving your school money.
 Regional Asthma Management and Prevention offers these guidelines for getting schools to use green cleaners.
 Schools can further limit children's exposure to nasty chemicals by adopting integrated pest management (IPM), which uses commonsense strategies to reduce sources of food, water, and shelter for rodents and bugs.

 Photo credit: Anne with an E

 Many schools already recycle, but if yours doesn’t, now’s the perfect time to add another R to the curriculum.